Judge Judy: Series pilot and finale, final taped case

 Sheindlin taped the final case of the series on April 15, 2021.
 The case, described by media spectators as mundane, saw a general contractor suing his customer over unpaid work.
 In this final taped case of the series, Sheindlin also made no farewell remarks nor gave any attention to it being the series' close.
 While this final filmed case (episode 179 of season 25, "Judge Judy Makes a Call!/Mother vs. Son") aired on June 8, 2021, cases taped before that point continued to air for the first time through the series finale episode, which aired on July 23, 2021 (episode 200 of season 25, "Architecture Barter Gone Bad").
 Worthy to note, only one detail made Sheindlin's final filmed case of the series on June 8 stand out among other episodes since it was not featured in the series finale episode: that is a glittery, bee-shaped clip that Sheindlin wore in her hair.
 Sheindlin explained that this was a wink to her Judge Judy fans and a nod to her Queen Bee production company at the end of a 25-year reign over daytime television.

-Sheindlin addressed that never once throughout 25 years of filming her courtroom series did her appeal for the job wane.
-"I was as enthusiastic and rigorous in the last case that I taped as I was at the beginning," Sheindlin pointed out.
-On her final day of taping, Sheindlin was not in low spirits.
-Rather, she was reflective on her tenure on the show as "a job well done", with excitement about her new spin-off series, Judy Justice.
-Of her thoughts on ending the program, Sheindlin added:

-I think that one of the reasons why I wasn't teary is because I wasn't going into a vast unknown.
+Sheindlin said, "I was as enthusiastic and rigorous in the last case that I taped as I was at the beginning."
+On her final day of taping, Sheindlin was reflective on her tenure on the show as "a job well done", with excitement about her new spin-off series, Judy Justice.
+Of her thoughts on ending the program, Sheindlin added: "I think that one of the reasons why I wasn't teary is because I wasn't going into a vast unknown.
 I wasn't going to do a cooking show.
-I was gonna be doing exactly what I was doing, exactly what I do, but in a different format.
+I was gonna be doing exactly what I was doing, exactly what I do, but in a different format."